george-hawkins/mini-quad-2023/tx-setup.md

 [`30-pre-elrs-presets-etc.txt`](30-pre-elrs-presets-etc.txt) contains my configuration _before_ I started applying JB's suggested presets (32m 30s mark in video 3 of his 2022 build series).

+DO JB's presets section (and note how the conf changes with each step).

+Then do the non-DJI AUX setup chapter.
+There's nothing additional in the corresponding DJI chapter (even in the OSD bit) so skip

+Most of the OSD chapter you've already done - BUT at 55m 28s he discusses meaning and limits for e.g. battery cell voltage and link quality and corecting the ELRS RSSI warning.

+You can see what the 110 value that JB uses for `osd_rssi_dbm_alarm` means on OL's ["LQ and RSSI explained for ELRS" page](https://oscarliang.com/lq-rssi/).
+The 110 value is at the limit of what OL considers safe for 50Hz.

+OL's suggested universal value of 95 is conservative and safe for all ELRS packet rates.
+Basically, just take the dBm value shown for your packet rate in OL's [lowest RSSI section](https://oscarliang.com/lq-rssi/#The-Lowest-RSSI), drop the negative sign and subtract 10 as a safety margin.
+So, e.g. for 150Hz the value is -112dBm, this becomes (112 - 10), i.e. 102.

+I set the value to 100 for my 150Hz setup.

+SKIP the analog VTX vtxtable channel.

+The last chapter (in this video) has some minor points that I think can be skipped.

 #######
 HERE.
 I've finished <https://oscarliang.com/setup-radiomaster-boxer/> and OL's Zorro guide.

 I think, I should set packet rate and do the _Receiver_ tab setup as per JB's "you can" video.
-And then come back to <https://oscarliang.com/setup-expresslrs-2-4ghz/#Betaflight-Setup-for-ExpressLRS-Receiver> and make sure failsafe etc. are done if they weren't part of JB's video.
+And then come back to <https://oscarliang.com/setup-expresslrs-2-4ghz/#Betaflight-Setup-for-ExpressLRS-Receiver> and make sure FAILSAFE etc. are done if they weren't part of JB's video.

 Also look if there's any additional info in JB's three other guides linked to above.
 #######